 If you need directions on how to convert a Power Point slide to acceptable format go to http://www.liebertpub.com/MEDIA/pdf/ppconvert.pdf

-Color Reproduction: Please note that while we do not impose page charges or manuscript submission or processing fees, it is necessary to impose a charge for the reproduction of color photographs and colored items in figures.
+Color Reproduction: The Journal encourages the submission of color figures, but the cost for color printing must be subsidized by the author(s).
 These charges, which apply to both unsolicited and invited manuscripts, are necessary to keep the subscription price of STEM CELLS AND DEVELOPMENT at its current, reasonable rate, and can only be modified by prior consent of the publisher.
 Please contact the publisher for current rates.
-Color costs apply to all manuscripts, including those invited, unless the contributor has made prior arrangements with the publisher.
-Color prints will be returned upon request.
-All manuscripts reviewed with color art will only be published in color if prior arrangements have been made with the Publisher.

 SEQUENCE OF SECTIONS